Sharon Murdock: Politics

-Later life
+Later life and death

 Murdock worked to incorporate the Sudbury & Manitoulin Training & Adjustment Board (now called Workforce Planning for Sudbury & Manitoulin) and acted as executive director for 16 years.
 The Workforce Planning office continues to lead the Education Co-ordinating Team (ECT) established by Murdock where all four school boards, the two colleges, the university, the City and First Nations are represented at monthly meetings to discuss like interests.
 She was also very instrumental in having Women of the Future (a career exploration and motivational day for disengaged girls in grades 9 & 10) become a signature event for the Workforce Planning office.

-She retired December 2011 and has recently started her own consulting business focusing on workforce planning, research, feasibility studies and community capacity building.
+Murdock retired December 2011 and had recently started her own consulting business focusing on workforce planning, research, feasibility studies and community capacity building.
+Murdock died on July 9, 2024, at the age of 78.